Lost Art Of Bending Over: How Other Cultures Spare Their Spines

 2. Keep your back straight.

-3. As you bend your knees, allow your pubic bone to move backwards.
+3. As you bend your knees, allow your pubic bone to move backward.

 4. Fold over by allowing your pubic bone to slide through your legs, down and back.

-Eventually, over time, this fabric can fray, which puts you at risk of slipping a disc or having back pain.
+Eventually, over time, this fabric can fray, which puts you at risk of slipping a disk or having back pain.

 On the other hand, when you hip hinge, your spine stays in a neutral position.
 The bending occurs at the hip joint — which is the king of motion.